umr-triangle/XML-TEI-oXygen-author-mode-form/README.md

 February 29th, 2016 - ducumentation update

-Use of our project to customize a TEI plugin in oXygen see : https://github.com/umr-triangle/XML-TEI-oXygen-author-mode-form/blob/master/Tutoriel-Adaptation-Framework-oXygen.pdf
+Use of our project to customize a TEI framework in oXygen see : https://github.com/umr-triangle/XML-TEI-oXygen-author-mode-form/blob/master/Tutoriel-Adaptation-Framework-oXygen.pdf

 August 28th, 2015